nikola-stoyanov06/Exam-Session-Survival/README.md

 - Incorporate difficulty better
   - Use difficulty to alter the stat changes (Using multiplier constants for each difficulty)
   - Change event probability based on difficulty (Higher difficulty -> higher chance of "Bad" events)
-- Improve game-design.
+- Improve game-design
-  - Add user warnings for low stats.
+  - Add user warnings for low stats
-  - Rebalance actions, so every one has a purpose.
+  - Rebalance actions, so every one has a purpose
-  - Add passwords for better security.
+  - Add passwords for better security
-  - Generally improve game quality.
+  - Generally improve game quality
 - Fully optimise the code
+- Implement partially successful actions based on difficulty/energy level. {I saw it in the project requirements file too late)

 ---